 Cheddar Sun Dried Tomato Scones are the best savoury scones made at Feasting headquarters so far.
 Sharp, mature cheddar pairs beautifully with the sun dried tomatoes and the addition of fresh basil completes the final flavour.
 These scones need no addition as they are moist and light.

 Two things are really important when making these scones.
 First of all, use great ingredients.
 That doesn’t mean everything has to be top of the range, but buy the best mature cheddar you can afford.
-While the final flavour is not overpowering, if a milder cheddar is used it’s flavour will be lost.
-Secondly, lightness of hand while making the scone dough.
-If it is worked, or handled too much the scones will be heavy.
+While the final flavour is not overpowering, using a mild cheddar results in a bland tasting scone.
+Also keeping your hands light, while making the scone dough will result in a light scone.
+Because if you work the dough too much the baked scones will be heavy.

 Since the sun dried tomatoes add a depth of savoury flavour to the finished scone, they are crucial to the recipe.
-Dry packaged are best, however if they are only available in oil that’s ok.
+Dry packaged are best, however if they are only available in oil that’s okay.
 Simply remove slightly more than the recipe calls for and drain them thoroughly using kitchen towels.
-Their deep, unique flavour and texture will still work in this recipe.
+While their deep, unique flavour and texture will still work in this recipe.

 Time to get baking!